nubank/cross-segment-ai-tools/README.md

    - `.cursor/rules/core/agents/` - For Core-specific agents
 2. Follow the existing naming conventions and structure
 3. Include comprehensive documentation and examples
-4. Test with the pj-core-dev-tools CLI (from nucli)
+4. Test with the cross-segment-ai-tools CLI (from nucli)

 ### Agent Format